meta-care/fit-to-sheets/README.md

 .

-## You're all set!
+### You're all set!
 Every day the spreadsheet will automatically update with your heart rate data from the day before.

 If the heart rate data is blank, this is only because google fit didn't save data at this precise moment.
 But it will be visible at the moments where you added some data.

 If you got errors, try clicking on the 'Reset' button, and then on the 'Authorize' button.
 You can also go on your [Google connected apps](https://myaccount.google.com/permissions) and remove the permissions of the connected script.

+.

+# Things we need to improve on this system :

+- Add functions in the sheet to get daily data (average, maximum, minimum...)
+To send less data through Chainlink

+- Connect it to Chainlink external adapter

+- Only add a line on the sheet when there is data ?
+To not have 1400 empty lines when we are just testing with few values manually entered in google fit